lchien1/chien-ami-analysis/README.md

 This is an analyzer for Amis, built on python.
 Python code was written to mimic the behavior of https://github.swarthmore.edu/Ling073-sp23/ling073-ami which was built on Apertium tools.
 Instead of a lexd file, lexicons are written as txt files and patterns are implemented in python code (ami_analyser.py).

 Usage: Download the new style txts and the code.
-Type "python ami_analyser.py" in a terminal.
+Type ``python ami_analyser.py`` in a terminal.
+To analyze over a corpus, first make sure the corpus is saved as a text (``.txt``) file.
+You can enter the name of the corpus as a command line option when executing ``analyze_corpus.py``. for example,

 Key for what the tags mean:
 ```